Derek Sanderson: Later career

 After Sanderson and the Blazers parted ways, he returned to the Bruins for two seasons but suited up for only 54 games.
 He was demoted to the Boston Braves of the American Hockey League for three games then traded to the rival New York Rangers.

-By that time, Sanderson had developed vascular necrosis.
+By that time, Sanderson had developed avascular necrosis.
 Steroids were prescribed to alleviate the problem, but when they dried out his hip sockets, it only grew worse in nature.
 The pain in his hips grew so intense, he began to take barbiturates as a sleep aid.

-Along with New England Patriots receiver Jim Colclough and the New York Jets star football quarterback Joe Namath, he opened Bachelors III, a trendy nightclub on New York City’s Upper East Side.
-Negative publicity over some of the club's less than reputable patrons led to problems and eventually Sanderson had to get out of what went from a "goldmine" to a money-losing venture.

 Sanderson bounced from team to team, never being able to stay with a team for more than two full seasons.
-After playing with the Rangers and recording 50 points in 75 games, he was traded eight games in to the St. Louis Blues next season.
-In St. Louis, Sanderson set career highs in assists and points scored in a season with 43 assists and 67 points, but recurring knee and alcohol problems prompted Blues management to trade him in 1976–77 to the Vancouver Canucks in return for a first-round pick in the 1977 draft.
+After playing with the Rangers and recording 50 points in 75 games, he was traded to the St. Louis Blues eight games into the next season for a first round draft pick.
+In St. Louis, Sanderson set career highs in assists and points scored in a season with 43 assists and 67 points, but recurring knee and alcohol problems prompted Blues management to trade him in 1976–77 to the Vancouver Canucks in return for cash.

 Sanderson made a bad first impression with Canucks management before a regular-season game had been played.
 In the pre-season, he was involved in a brawl at a local strip club that left him in a hospital, where tests showed an extremely high level of alcohol as well as evidence of cocaine, sleeping pills, Seconal and Valium in his system.
 Sanderson scored 16 points in 16 games with the club before he was sent to the minors because of disciplinary reasons.
 As was the case in St. Louis, the front office grew impatient with his personal and health issues and released him after the season.

 The Pittsburgh Penguins signed Sanderson as a free agent in 1977–78.
 He played 13 games with the Penguins and eight more in the minors before his release.
 When no takers stepped forward before the next season, he retired from the game.

+Known for his strong two-way play, Sanderson earned a reputation as one of the NHL's best penalty killers.
+His aggressive checking, exceptional skill in face-offs, and instinct for scoring while shorthanded helped set him apart from the rest of the league.
+Sanderson has since been named to both ESPN's and QG's coolest athletes of all time lists.